elijahbeese/recruiter-recon-ai/README.md

 ### Job Detail Modal

-Click any job card to open full intelligence on that role — fit score, entry-level and clearance classification, required and preferred skills, outreach angle, red flags, and recruiter contact.
+Full intelligence on any role — fit score, entry-level and clearance classification, required and preferred skills, outreach angle, red flags, and recruiter contact.
 One click to open the posting or generate a cold email.

 ![Job Detail Modal](assets/screenshots/job-detail.png)